 Having defined the guided inverse diffusion flow for image reconstruction, we turn to discuss how one may adapt a given diffusion model to a given degraded image $\y$ as defined in \eqref{eq:observ_model}.
 Assume we have a pretrained diffusion model $(\bepsilon_\theta(\cdot), \bSigma_\theta(\cdot))$, then the adaptation scheme is defined by the following minimization problem

-with $\ell_\text{simple}$ defined in \eqref{eq:diff_simple_loss}, which can be solved efficiently using stochastic gradient descent, where at each iteration the gradient step is performed on a single term of the sum above, for $0<t\leq T$ chosen randomly.
+with $\ell_\text{simple}$ defined in \eqref{eq:diff_simple_loss}, which can be solved using stochastic gradient descent, where at each iteration the gradient step is performed on a single term of the sum above, for $0<t\leq T$ chosen randomly.
 Although the original work \citep{guidedDiff} trains the network to predict the posterior variance $\Sigma_{\theta}$, in our case, we did not see any benefit of including it in the adaptation loss.

 Adapting the denoising network to the measurement image $\y$, allows it to learn cross-scale features recurring in the image, which is a well studied property of natural images \citep{ulyanov2018deep, mataev2019deepred, shaham2019singan, michaeli2014blind}.
-Such an approach has been proven to be very helpful in reconstruction-based algorithms as shown in \cite{IAGAN, tirer2019super}.
+Such an approach has been proven to be very helpful in reconstruction-based algorithms \citep{IAGAN, tirer2019super}.
 However, in some cases where the image does not satisfy the assumption of recurring patterns across scales, this approach can lose some of the sharpness captured in training.
-Therefore, in this work we extend the approach to few-shot fine-tuning adaptation, where instead of solving \eqref{eq:IA0_loss} w.r.t. $\y$, we propose an algorithm for retrieving $K$ images similar to $\x$ from a large dataset of diverse images, using off-the-shelf embedding distance, e.g., CLIP \citep{CLIP}, BLIP \citep{li2022blip}, or CyCLIP \citep{goel2022cyclip}).
+Therefore, in this work we extend the approach of measurement based fine-tuning, by developing an algorithm for retrieving $K$ images similar to $\x$ from a large dataset of diverse images, using off-the-shelf embedding distance, e.g., CLIP \citep{CLIP}, BLIP \citep{li2022blip}, or CyCLIP \citep{goel2022cyclip}).

-Let $(\xi_v(\cdot), \xi_\ell(\cdot))$ be some off-the-shelf multi-modal encoder trained on visual-language modalities.
-Examples include CLIP \cite{CLIP}, BLIP \cite{li2022blip}, and CyCLIP \cite{goel2022cyclip}).
-Let $\xi_v(\cdot)$ and $\xi_\ell(\cdot)$ be the visual and language encoders respectively.
-Then, given a large diverse dataset of natural images, we propose to retrieve $K$ images, denoted by $\{\z_{k}\}_{k=1}^K$, with minimal embedding distance from $\y$.
-Formally, let $\mathcal{D}_{\text{IA}}$ be an arbitrary external dataset, then